 On our second day at the school, we met the art teacher, Hans Francois.
 He is an accomplished multi-media artist who has even done a little work with calebasse.
 Furthermore, he has previously been involved in organizing community art clubs and would like to start an art club for interested students at the school.

-that she had intended to donate to the art gallery after she taught the artists there how to use the tools.
+Before we went to Haiti, Mom had collected tools and supplies for calebasse art that she had intended to donate to the art gallery after she taught the artists there how to use the tools.
 Since that was no longer an option, Mom was happy to find an excellent alternative: she left the remaining calebasse and all the supplies with Hans Francois.
 He plans to apprentice a few interested older students, teaching them new methods and how to use the electric tools.

-were staying with--who had no interest in calebasse art before Mom introduced it--grew increasingly interested as they witnessed her process of collecting and drying calebasse.
+This is only one example of the interest Mom raised with her calebasse project.
+The family we were staying with--who had no interest in calebasse art before Mom introduced it--grew increasingly interested as they witnessed her process of collecting and drying calebasse.

 After seeing her students experiment with calebasse art and hearing the art teacher's plan to start a school art club, Caroline invited Mom back to participate in the club.
 She also suggested that Mom plan a visit to Haiti that would put her in Port-au-Prince for the annual fall art show at the Petionville Sugarcane Museum.
 Attending this show would give Mom an opportunity to rub shoulders with many Haitian artists and to spread awareness about the possibilities of calebasse art.